-B2C: Definition, challenges, and explanations
+B2C: Definition, challenges and explanations

 What is B2C?

-B2C, short for Business to Consumer, refers to a sales model in which a company offers its products or services directly to end consumers, without a professional intermediary.
+B2C, short for Business to Consumer, corresponds to a sales model in which a company offers its products or services directly to end consumers, without a professional intermediary.
 This model differs from B2B (Business to Business), where commercial exchanges take place between companies.

 How does B2C work in practice?